-For travel within the city, the bus system can be useful for making those trips that the subway doesn’t handle well — like Roppongi to Shinbashi.
-Fares are cheap and you can use Pasmo/Suica contact-less payment cards.
+For travel within the city, the bus system can be useful for making those trips that the subway doesn’t handle well — like Roppongi to Shimbashi.
+Fares are cheap and you can use Pasmo/Suica IC cards to pay.
 Working out which bus goes where and where you should get off however, is quite a task.
 We recommend asking a local and telling the driver where you’d like to go.
 For long distance travel out of Tokyo, highway buses are almost always the cheapest (and least comfortable) option.

-Taxis have a flag-fall of 710yen, so even if you catch one for 100m, this is how much it will cost.
-Once your trip reaches the 710yen threshold, the figures on the meter will start to spin like the fruit on a one-arm bandit.
-Generally Taxis are only a good deal if there are 4 of you.
+Taxis have a flag-fall of ¥730, so even if you catch one for 100 m, this is how much it will cost.
+Once your trip reaches the ¥730 threshold, the figures on the meter will start to spin like the fruit on a one-arm bandit.
+Generally taxis are only a good deal if there are 4 of you.
 They can, however, be useful (and your only choice) if you’re stranded after last train or if you have too much luggage that you’d rather not take on public transportation.
 Read our step-by-step guide on catching a taxi in Tokyo, including Uber and other ride sharing apps.

 Some places or situations really will be easier if you have a car.
 Your choice in this case is whether to buy or rent.
 Luckily for you we have handy guides for both, here’s one for buying a car and one for rentals.
 Oh, and if you’re planning on heading out of town for a road trip, don’t forget about the road tolls.

 After spending some time in Tokyo you’ll quickly realise that the bike culture here is strong.
 From a mother somehow balancing 3 children and herself on a single bike, to a high school student casually holding an umbrella in one hand while cycling through the rain, there’s no shortage of cyclists on the streets.
 If you want to join them you can once again choose to buy or rent.